 in Romeo and Juliet, Mad Hatter in Alice’s Adventures in Wonderland, Alain

-Mr. Stalzer was awarded the David Tory Award in 2013 and the Patron
+In 2013, Mr. Stalzer received the David Tory Award and in

-Award of Merit by the Patron’s Council Committee of The National Ballet of
+2009, the Patron Award of Merit by the Patrons' Council Committee of The

 Stalzer and the long-legged Adji Cissoko in the comic mismatching of physiques